EXTRADEEN/holbertonschool-higher_level_programming/python-hello_world/README.md

 2-print.py - a script that prints a string 3-print_number.py - print integer
-4-print_float.py - a script that prints a float stored in a variable followed by 2 digits
+4-print_float.py - a script that prints a float stored in a variable followed by 2 digits 5-print_string.py - code that prints a string followed by ist first 9 characters